- Fallout 4 is unique in the sense that its excellent modding community takes care of releasing new game mods.

 6. Reinstall Nexus Mod Manager to update it

-- To open the Run accessory, press the Windows and R keys simultaneously.
+- To open the Run accessory, press the Windows + R keys.

 - Click the OK button after entering this command in Run’s text box: